 6. Let Variables enter the data

 Allowing Variables to fill out form fields takes it to a whole new level.
-As the name suggests, Variables are “variable” information that are unique to each individual workflow run.
-It eliminates having to copy/paste data into multiple locations, or having to retype the data every time.
+As the name suggests, Variables are “variable” information that is unique to each workflow run.
+It eliminates having to copy/paste data into multiple locations or having to retype the data every time.

 Take for example a client who enters their personal information into a workflow run.
 As part of the workflow, one of your tasks will be to send that client a confirmation email with a summary of their account information.
 You can use the email widget to generate a customized email using the data a client entered to populate their name, email address, and any other information you want to include.